 European and European Union Studies

 Studying Europe from afar provides a number of advantages – of perspective, comparative analysis and of isolation from short-term trends.
 Europe provides an important cultural and linguistic reference point to New Zealand in an increasingly global community.
-The European Union (EU) is New Zealand's most significant bilateral partner after Australia and China, and is one of the world's leading political and trading blocs, with 28 member states and 500 million people.
+The European Union (EU) is New Zealand's most significant bilateral partner after Australia and China, and is one of the world's leading political and trading blocs, with 28 member states and over 500 million people.

 European and European Union Studies aims to offer a broad-based, inter-disciplinary programme that embraces the studies of the institutional, legal, political, economic and social aspects of the integration process of the EU as well as the languages and cultures of Europe.
 The programme encourages the study of European languages within this framework.

 UC offers two main areas of study under this major, which you can pursue throughout your three years of study.

 - EU studies: if you want to know about modern-day Europe, this track gives you insight into the political, economic and social integration of modern Europe, the EU as a major global actor, and its international relations.
 Within this track you can learn how New Zealand currently interacts with the EU, including legal and economic relations.

 - Cultures and languages of Europe: if you are interested in learning about the diverse languages and cultures of Europe, there are a number of courses where you can explore Europe’s varied histories, traditions, narratives and cultures, the importance of Europe for New Zealand and the lessons we can learn from different cultures and languages living in a global environment.